Demi Lovato Stuns With Zero Makeup In Rare Photo: ‘Freckles’

 Elsewhere, there was a little glam.
 The sweater that Demi was wearing was from Spanish luxury designer Balenciaga.
 With an athleisurewear feel and simple black-and-white colors, though, this wasn’t a show-off display from Lovato.
 Demi’s just-about-visible left hoop earring seemed to be the only accessory, although fans of Demi would likely argue that she needs none.

-Perhaps best evident of the rarity that is a makeup-free photo from Demi is the sheer amount of time that has passed since she last posted a bare-faced look.
+Perhaps the best evidence of the rarity that is a makeup-free photo from Demi is the sheer amount of time that has passed since she last posted a bare-faced look.
 The above photo of Demi dates back to May.
 Even there, fans might argue that the star had filled in her eyebrows or perhaps added a layer of tinted moisturizer to her face.

 Speaking to Elle last year, Demi revealed the first cosmetics product she ever purchased.